Flagship · 01 · 2025 — in production

 Product infrastructure

 • Stripe payments — credit-based billing.
 Buy credits, spend them on generation and sending, top up when needed.
-No forced subscription, no auto-charge.
-Every major payment method Stripe offers.
+No subscription, no auto-charge.
+The methods shown at checkout are the ones eligible for each customer's market and currency.

 • Multilingual routing — Romanian, English, Italian.
 URL-level language detection, custom language-loader.js and language-router.js, proper hreflang signals for SEO.